a group of people in a courtroom, Phases of Criminal Trial

 Harmless Error – Verdict Stands – No New Trial

 Sometimes the appellate court will find an error in the trial court’s ruling but conclude that the error was harmless.
-By concluding the error was harmless, the appellate was essentially ruling as a matter of law; the error was insufficient to have made a reasonable fact-finder conclude there was reasonable doubt as to the defendant’s guilt.
+By concluding the error was harmless, the appellate was essentially ruling as a matter of law; the error was insufficient to have made a reasonable fact-finder conclude there was reasonable doubt about the defendant’s guilt.

 Criminal Defense Lawyers